Arjun-Gopinath/College-Fest/README.md

 # College-Fest
-A static HTML based webpage developed for college fest - Saparya 20.
+An HTML based responsive webpage developed for college fest